adamjwsuch/nexus-ssc-demo/README.md

 Built and tested against 18.10.
 You need to put the WAR file in ssc_master/files

 # IntSvc
-Springboot JAR in an openJRE container that does the work here.
+Springboot JAR in an openJRE container that does the work here. http://localhost:8182/startScanLoad to trigger a run.

-TODO: Would like to fget the ssc.autoconf working to avaoid the setup wizard.

 # Running
 ```